GhostyORG/Ghosty/docs/README.md

 - [ ] Fix OAuth when trying to login to the site
 - [ ] Fix redirect login when you try to login to the site
 - [ ] Get site up and running for users to use

-# Done
-- [ ] Finished API
+- [x] Finished API
-- [ ] Get started on the ejs of the site
+- [x] Get started on the ejs of the site
-- [ ] Got site up and running for testing purposes
+- [x] Got site up and running for testing purposes

 # Socials